-The actual marquee structure itself is just one piece of the puzzle.
-If you're planning a marquee wedding reception, you'll also need to make sure you have the following items accounted for depending on your requirements:
+Remember, the actual marquee structure is just one piece of the puzzle.
+If you’re planning a marquee wedding reception, you’ll also need to make sure you have the following items accounted for depending on your requirements:

 Lighting for both inside and outside the marquee

 Ask your marquee hire supplier if this is something they can assist with.
 If they don’t supply these items directly, they’ll definitely be able to point you in the right direction.

 Now for the fun part – decking out your marquee with a beautiful selection of furniture and decor to bring your wedding vision to life!
 Keep in mind that you’re working with a complete blank canvas, so you’ll need to think about the following items:

 Cocktail furniture (for a stand up reception)

 A service bar (or 2, or 3, depending on your guest numbers)

 Table decor – vases, candle holders, charger plates, etc.

 We recommend creating a checklist of your furniture and decor requirements (see ours here!) so you can tick each one off as you go and ensure nothing is forgotten.
 You can also grab the dimensions of your furniture items and pencil this into your floor plan to scale, so you can confirm everything will fit comfortably within the marquee.